mherzog01/Benchmark-TensorFlow-Windows/README.md

 # Benchmark-TensorFlow-Windows

-Benchmark TensorFlow Windows (TensorFlow Lite)
+A simple benchmarks of TensorFlow lite model evaluation, focusing on the `invoke` step of the process.

-To execute, go to a command prompt and run
+To execute from a command prompt, run
 ```
 python evaluate.py
 ```